What are some dog-friendly date ideas that both you, your dog, and your date can do together?

 Plus, dating sometimes leads to more serious commitments, and staying at home with your dogs can give you a great indication of what it would be like to live together.

-Bringing dogs on a date is much easier than it was years ago.
+Bringing dogs on a date is much easier than it was years ago, and, for that, we are ecstatic because dogs are great judges of people.

-One final idea – grab a good dog bike trailer or dog bike basket and hit up the bike trails together.
+One final idea (the 13th you were promised) – grab a good dog bike trailer or dog bike basket and hit up the bike trails together.
 Basically, many of the things we do outdoors are also suitable for bringing well-trained and controlled dogs.